shopperlabs/v1.laravelshopper.dev/content/collections/docs/media.md

   <div class="caption">Single upload component</div>
 </div>

-The component used is `Shopper\Framework\Http\Livewire\Forms\Uploads\Single` To add it to your page you add this component to your view.
+The component used is `Shopper\Http\Livewire\Components\Forms\Uploads\Single` To add it to your page you add this component to your view.

 ```blade
 <livewire:shopper-forms.uploads.single />